lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

     :build-days-to-keep: Days to keep build logs in Jenkins. (default: 7)
     :build-timeout: Timeout in seconds before aborting build. (default: 10)
     :git-url: URL clone project from. (default: $GIT_URL/$PROJECT)
+    :python-version: Version of Python to configure as a base in virtualenv.
+        (default: python3)
     :stream: Keyword representing a release code-name.
         Often the same as the branch. (default: master)
     :submodule-recursive: Whether to checkout submodules recursively.